(This article may or may not contain affiliate links. What does that mean?)

 Rallies and Group Camping

-Rows and rows of adult playhouses lined the cement pathway connecting the campsites.
+Rows and rows of adult playhouses lined the cement pathway connecting the camp spots.
 We arrived late Friday afternoon and on Saturday morning, the collectors opened their creations, social distant style, to curious campers and among themselves.
-We ooohed, aaaahed and admired all the details and fine-tuning that each of these trailers now possessed.
+These trailers generated a lot of foot traffic and we ooohed, aaaahed and admired all the details and fine-tuning that each of these trailers now possessed.
 Some offered pictures of the dilapidated condition in which they had bought them.
 Norman Rockwell could have filled the pages of The Saturday Evening Post with the results of their dedication and creativity.
 You could see the video of their efforts here.

 In the evenings, the preservationists gathered around campfires, like modern-day cavemen, channeling the time when tribes came together to thwart darkness with warm light.
 “The goal is to get everyone to come back to your trailer to drink and eat,” said former mortgage consultant, Terri Lynn Campbell, also known as TLC.
 Her charm certainly drew me to her trailer and I sat with members of their group as they caught up on their real lives over the last year.
 Outside of the make-belief, they shared during this one weekend, “It’s like adults playing dollhouse,” said one participant, on this night, they caught up on all the real things too.
 Some good, some not so great but the circle of light they found around each other’s hearths extended into their hearts.

-As we sat around Campbell’s campfire, eating and drinking on their final night, fourth-grade teacher, Scott Chase said, “This is the kind of place where all walks of life come and intertwine.”
+As we sat around Campbell’s campfire, eating and drinking and having a good time on their final night, fourth-grade teacher, Scott Chase said, “This is the kind of place where all walks of life come and intertwine.”
 As Campbell met her goal….

-Although the group already has over 4000 members, there are rallies nationwide and they always welcome vintage trailer enthusiasts.
+Although the group already has over 4000 members, there are rallies all over the united states and they always welcome vintage trailer enthusiasts.

 Campground During Covid

 During our stay, most of the man-made resort amenities were closed for COVID.
 That’s ok.
-That wasn’t what we had come for but the laundry facilities, showers/bathrooms and complimentary wifi still worked.
-Their website doesn’t appear to be giving updates so call for more info (831) 335-8312
+That wasn’t what we had come for but the laundry facilities, clean bathrooms / showers, and complimentary wifi still worked.
+Their website doesn’t appear to be giving updates so call their phone number for more info (831) 335-8312.

 The Clubhouse is a cabin that blends right into the rustic environment.
-The Clubhouse deck overlooks the craggy San Lorenzo River by site #22.
-It has a full kitchen, a rec room and holds up to 75 people.
-Normally, you could gather with your crew here but it’s closed for the rest of 2020.
-You can pick up to-go breakfasts, though, during the weekends.
+The beautiful Clubhouse deck overlooks the craggy San Lorenzo River by site #22.
+This Great place has a full kitchen, and a rec room and holds up to 75 people.
+You can pick up to-go breakfasts during the weekends.

-While the kids sleep in your RV, walkie talkie by their beds, you can have a night out playing pool or chilling on a couch watching some TV in the Rec Room inside the Clubhouse.
+While the kids sleep in your RV, walkie-talkie by their beds, you can have a night out playing pool or chilling on a couch watching some TV in the Rec Room inside the Clubhouse.
 Or, bring the kids and teach them geometry with a few well-placed shots.
 There’s also a piano for some family sing-alongs.
-Or just relax outside the clubhouse, nursing your cool or hot beverage to the sounds of the running river.
+Or just relax outside the clubhouse enjoying the beautiful location while, nursing your cool or hot beverage to the sounds of the running river.

 Redwood Grove Playset